jdrichardsappacad/product-dashboard-fullstack/backend.md

 Take a moment to create a database user and database:

-- The login name that you must use is "product_app" (make sure to set a login password).
+- The login user name that you should use is "product_app" (make sure to set a login password).
 - Your user must be granted the CREATEDB privilege so that you can run `npx dotenv sequelize-cli db:create`.
-- The database name that you must use is "product".
+- The database name that you should use is "product_app".

 ## Phase 1: Set up the Product model